Fair Cake-Cutting among Families

 \subsection{Exact division}

-Initially, we assume that the entitlements are equal, i.e: $w_j=1/k$ for all $j$.
-We relate \uprness{} to a classic cake-cutting problem of finding an \emph{exact division}: \begin{definition} \exact{}$(N,K)$ is the following problem.
-Given $N$ agents and an integer $K$, find a division of the cake to $K$ pieces, such that each of the $N$ agents assigns exactly the same value to all pieces:
+Initially, we assume that the entitlements are equal, i.e: $t_j=1/k$ for all $j$.
+We relate \uprness{} to the problem of finding an \emph{exact division}: \footnote{The definition uses capital $N$ and $K$ to distinguish the parameters of exact division from the parameters of unanimous-fair division.}. \begin{definition} \exact{}$(N,K)$ is the following problem.
+Given $N$ agents and an integer $K$, divide $C$ into $K$ pieces, such that each of the $N$ agents assigns exactly the same value to all pieces:

-\end{definition} Exact division is a difficult problem, since it requires all agents to agree on the values of all pieces, not only their own piece.
-In this section we prove that finding a \upr{} division is similarly difficult: we show a two-way reduction between the problem of \upr{} division and the problem of exact division.
+\end{definition} From an economic perspective, there is little intrinsic value in the concept of exact division.
+However, in this section we will prove that it is closely linked to the concept of unanimously-fair division.
+In fact, we will prove that the existence of a solution to each of these problems implies a solution to the other problem.

-Denote by \unpr{}$(n,k)$ the problem of finding a \upr{} division when there are $n$ agents grouped in $k$ families with equal entitlements.
+Below, we denote by \unpr{}$(n,k)$ the problem of finding a \upr{} division when there are $n$ agents grouped in $k$ families with equal entitlements.